App1ejuic3/LUT_work/README.md

 # LUT_work

-**White Matter Tract Lookup Table — Ontology Alignment Pipeline** Pestilli Lab, The University of Texas at Austin
+**White Matter Tract Lookup Table — Ontology Alignment Pipeline**

+Pestilli Lab, The University of Texas at Austin

 Authors: Austin Leigh, Stephen Kiilu

 Date: May 2, 2025

 License: MIT

 ---
+## Current White Matter tract Look Up Table (LUT)
+An updated list of the current looktable with 69 different WM tracts listed can be found in the csvOutput folder, titled **8April_master.csv** [text](https://github.com/App1ejuic3/LUT_work/blob/main/csvOutput/8April_master.csv)
 ## Overview

 White matter tract nomenclature is inconsistent across the neuroimaging community.
-Different research groups and software toolboxes — TRACULA, TractSeg, AFQ, DSI Studio, Brainlife WMC — frequently assign different names to the same anatomical structures, and many of these definitions overlap or conflict without formal resolution.
+Different research groups and software toolboxes — TRACULA, TractSeg, AFQ, DSI Studio, Brainlife WMC —  assign different names to the same anatomical structures, and many of these definitions overlap or conflict without a single anatomical definition ().
 This creates barriers to reproducibility and makes cross-study comparison unreliable.

-This repository contains a Python pipeline that constructs a structured Lookup Table (LUT) mapping white matter tract labels across two major biomedical ontologies — SNOMED CT and UBERON — and integrates synonym data from both sources into a single, queryable schema.
+This repository contains a Python pipeline that constructs a structured Lookup Table (LUT) mapping white matter tract labels across two major biomedical ontologies, SNOMED CT and UBERON, and integrates synonym data from both sources into a single, queryable schema.
 The resulting table covers approximately 65 white matter tracts and is intended to serve as a reference resource for researchers working toward standardized tract nomenclature within the Brain Imaging Data Structure (BIDS) framework.

 ---